wp-plugins/quickshare/readme.txt

 QuickShare is quick because it doesn't run 3rd-party sharing JavaScript; in fact, there is **no** front-end JS.
 The sharing functions are built into links that take the user (in new tabs) to the native sharing interface on each social media site.

-You can choose which social media sites to include from: Facebook, Twitter, Pintrest, Linkedin, Google+, Tumblr, Reddit, and StumbleUpon.
+You can choose which social media sites to include from: Facebook, Twitter, Pinterest, Linkedin, Google+, Tumblr, Reddit, and StumbleUpon.
 A basic email function is also available.

 The share bar appearance is highly customizable and share functions can be displayed as either icons, Genericons or text.
 Each display method features different customization options; customize through the settings page or with custom CSS.